Ethical and responsible purchases

 GRTgaz supplier’s Ethical Charter

-In 2019, GRTgaz appointed an external service provider to assess over 15 selected companies from among its strategic suppliers, or which operate in “at risk” business sectors, or which are located in countries at risk of corruption.
+To carry out these checks, GRTgaz appointed an external service provider to assess over 15 selected companies from among its strategic suppliers, or which operate in “at risk” business sectors, or which are located in countries at risk of corruption.

 GRTgaz is a signatory to the Supplier Relations Charter